ibm-cloud-docs/schematics/create-terraform-config.md

 <img src="images/gh-repo-structure.png" alt="Sample GitHub setup for a Terraform configuration" width="800" style="width: 800px; border-style: none"/>

+**What should I do with my `terraform.tfvars` file?** </br>
+The `terraform.tfvars` file is a local variables file that you use to store sensitive information, such as your {{site.data.keyword.cloud_notm}} API key or classic infrastructure user name when you use native Terraform.
+This file must be present on your local machine so that Terraform can load the values for your credentials when you initialize the Terraform CLI.
+With {{site.data.keyword.cloud_notm}} Schematics, you do not use a local `terraform.tfvars` file.
+Instead, you [declare your variables](#configure-variables) in the Terraform configuration files, and enter the values for your variables in the {{site.data.keyword.cloud_notm}} Schematics console when you create a workspace.

 ## Configuring IBM as your cloud provider
 {: #configure-provider}